pavan-mg/pavan-mg.github.io/README.md

 *   Bring up, Initialization, and Enablement of DDR Sub System Features for Chip Station Modem Devices from Pre-Silicon to Post Silicon Phase in Secondary Boot Loader (XBL) by integrating DDR System Firmware through DDR Drivers.
 *   Developed DDR Drivers for DDR Training Data restore and DDR Debug tests in Flash-less Chipsets for First-Time in Qualcomm Wildcat Hierarchy Chipsets.
-*   Tool Development for running DDR Debug Tests which includes collection of Eye Plots, Memory functionality, and Parameters tuning on Flash-less Chipsets.
+*   Tool Development for running DDR Debug Tests which includes a collection of Eye Plots, Memory functionality, and Parameters tuning on Flash-less Chipsets.

 DDR Software Systems Associate Engineer, Qualcomm.